 The Autonomous Provinces in Denmark

-The notion of moving to Denmark is of course mostly associated with Denmark itself, i.e. Jutland, Zealand, Funen, and the other surrounding islands.
+When thinking about the Kingdom of Denmark, most people are only thinking of Denmark proper, i.e. Jutland, Zealand, Funen, and the other surrounding islands.
 However, two autonomous provinces belong to Denmark as well: the Faroe Islands and Greenland.
-A move to either of Denmark’s provinces gets you in touch with a completely different environment, culture, and language – not to mention a rather frosty climate.
+A move to either of Denmark’s provinces gets you in touch with a completely different environment, culture, and language — not to mention a rather frosty climate.

 The Faroe Islands

-The Faroe Islands, inhabited by just short of 50,000 people, lie a two hour plane ride northwest from Copenhagen.
+The Faroe Islands, where population estimates range between 46,000 and 50,000 people, lie a two-hour plane ride northwest from Copenhagen.
 The 18 mountainous islands, located between the North Atlantic Ocean and the Norwegian Sea, boast dramatic landscapes, peaceful mountains, and wild oceans along 1,100 kilometers of coastline.
 Moreover, you are never more than five kilometers away from the ocean.
 The largest town of the archipelago is Tórshavn, the capital of the Faroes, with almost 20,000 inhabitants.

 A move to Denmark’s Faroe Islands will also introduce you to a nation directly descendent from the Vikings.
 Faroese, the local language, derives directly from the Old Norse spoken in the Middle Ages.
 Other Scandinavian languages, such as Danish, Icelandic, Norwegian, and Swedish are spoken as well.
-However, expats moving to Denmark’s autonomous provinces need not worry.
+However, expats moving to this Danish autonomous province need not worry.
 Many Faroese have a good grasp of the English language as well.

 However, to the surprise of many, green mountains and beautiful wildflowers are found in Greenland as well, next to various fjords and hot springs.
 The flora and fauna of this enormous island is indeed breathtaking.
 Upon moving to Denmark’s northernmost province, you may encounter such wildlife as whales, seals, polar bears, and reindeer.